chingu-voyages/v48-tier2-team-13/README.md

 ## Getting Started
 Open our app on [Render](https://dinozz-discovery.onrender.com/) </br>
 OR </br>
-You can clone the repository to your local machine.
+You can clone the repository to your local machine. </br>
+In order to successfully run the project locally, install all necessary dependencies from package.json. </br>
+Create a local .env file at the root level of the project and add the following API keys (online registration for an API key with the listed providers will be needed):
+ - VITE_GOOGLE_MAPS_API_KEY, VITE_GOOGLE_MAPS_MAP_ID from Google Maps API using [Google Cloud Platform](https://cloud.google.com/)
+ - VITE_GEOAPIFY_API_KEY from Geocoding API [Geoapify](https://www.geoapify.com/)
+ - VITE_NEWS_API_KEY from News API [GNews](https://gnews.io/)

 ## Our Team
 ### Developers: